jetbrains-academy/Functional_Programming_Scala/Monads/Syntactic Sugar and For-Comprehensions/task.md

 It doesn't look pretty, does it?
 There is a new nesting level for every call, and it's rather complicated to untangle the mess to understand what is happening.
-Thankfully, Scala provides syntactic sugar called *for-comprehensions* reminiscent of the do-notation in Haskell.
+Thankfully, Scala provides syntactic sugar called *for-comprehensions*, reminiscent of the do-notation in Haskell.
 The same code can be written more succinctly using `for/yield`:

 ```scala 3